aerospike/aerolab/docs/reference/environment-variables.md

 - Install and test pre-release / CI dev builds not published on the public download site
 - Pull artifacts from an internal mirror in air-gapped or egress-restricted environments

+> See the [Deploying JFrog Dev Builds](jfrog-dev-builds.md) guide for a full walkthrough.

 ## AEROLAB_ARTIFACTS_AUTH

 Credentials for `AEROLAB_ARTIFACTS_URL` when it points at a JFrog Artifactory instance.
 The format is auto-detected: